 How to Install Pavers Over Grass

-Related Product: Greatmats USA Playground Tile Interlock Green 2.75 Inch x 2x2 Ft.
+Related Product: Sterling Playground Tile Green 3.25 Inch 2x2 Ft Stocked

 Having a flatter grassy area to create the installation is an important starting point.
 Although someone can perform the steps required to install pavers over grass on a slightly uneven grassy area, it will be difficult to keep the pavers tightly connected when the grass surface underneath is undulating.

-What Types of Pavers Work Well Over the Top of Grass for a Playground Space?For creating a safe playground space over grass, the Green Playground Interlocked Tile will be an excellent choice.
-It measures 2.75 inches in thickness, which delivers outstanding durability.
-These tiles have a 10-year limited manufacturer warranty and are made in the United States for the highest possible quality.
+What Types of Pavers Work Well Over the Top of Grass for a Playground Space?For creating a safe playground space over grass, the Sterling Playground Tile Green will be an excellent choice.
+It measures 3.25 inches in thickness, which delivers outstanding durability.
+These tiles have a 6-year limited manufacturer warranty.

 The tiles have a 6-foot fall height rating, which means children playing on playground equipment will be safer with these rubber tiles underneath the swing set or jungle gym than with natural grass underneath.